 Pretrial Intervention Program (PTI)

-So, you've got a small prior record and thus don’t qualify for the State’s diversion program, yet you'd love to have your case dismissed.
-Not everyone has the opportunity to enter a pretrial diversion program run by the state, and some jurisdictions do not have drug court programs.
-Well, the battle to get your case dismissed is not over, there is still more options, and one such option is Pretrial Intervention (PTI).
+Most folks who I get into PTI have a small prior record, and thus, don’t qualify for the State’s diversion program.
+Sometimes, clients have already had cases dismissed through diversion so the State won’t let them get a second bite at diversion dismissal.
+When that happens, we’ve found ourselves a perfect candidate for PTI.
+Not everyone has the opportunity to enter a diversion program run by the state, and some jurisdictions do not have drug court programs.
+Pretrial intervention is one of the last resorts we have to get a case dismissed when that case does not qualify for other options like diversion or drug court.
 The beauty of PTI is that under some circumstances, permission from the State Attorney is not required.
 Here’s how it works.

 Section 948.08 of the Florida Statutes controls all PTI issues, and Section 948.08(2) provides that any first offender or any person previously convicted of not more than one nonviolent misdemeanor, who is charged with any misdemeanor or felony of the third-degree, is eligible for release to a pretrial intervention program on the approval of the administrator of the program (administrator is usually just the drug treatment facility) and the consent of the victim, the state attorney, and the judge who presided at the initial appearance hearing.
 Thus, under this section, you may enter the program for just about any crime, whether or not related to drugs (think Driving While License Suspended, etc), but only with the State Attorney’s permission.